yifso/nteract/docs/groups/components-group.md

 #### Extending Editors

 nteract ships with the CodeMirror and Monaco editors in its desktop app and Jupyter extensions.
-However, alternative editors are available for use in your own notebook based UI.
+However, alternative editors are available for use in your own notebook-based UI.

 **Example:**